Our equity story

 Indication: generalized Myasthenia Gravis.

-Loss of Exclusivity (indicative): 2035 in Europe, Japan & U.S. without patent term extension.
+Loss of Exclusivity (indicative): 2035 in Europe, U.S. without patent term extension.
+Japan 2040.

 Solid foundation